sopra-fs23-group-13/meme-it-client/README.md

 - [Springboot](https://spring.io/): Used to develop the backend server.
 - [H2](https://www.h2database.com/html/main.html): Used to managed the database.
 - Rest: Used for real-time data transfer between the client and the server.
-- [Bootstrap]: Used for designing responsive UI.
+- [Bootstrap](https://react-bootstrap.github.io/): Used for designing responsive UI.
 - [Github Projects](https://github.com/explore) - Project Management
 - [Sonarcube](https://sonarcloud.io/): Used for code quality and test metrics.
 - [Google Cloud](https://cloud.google.com/): Used for the online deployment.